simp/simp-doc/docs/getting_started_guide/Installation_Options/ISO/Installing_SIMP_From_An_ISO.rst

 .. _gsg-installing_simp_from_an_iso:

-Installing SIMP From An ISO
+Installing SIMP from an ISO
 ===========================

 The benefits of using a SIMP ISO are: